 I resolve to roll with it.
 Oh we're PCSing to Germany?
 In a week?
 OK then.
 Oh, you're deploying?
 Tomorrow?
 Got it.
 Because I'm rolling with it (or at least trying to!).
-All of 2012 was jam-packed with things I had to roll with.
+All of last year was jam-packed with things I had to roll with.
 Sometimes I rolled better than others.
 Having a baby alone = good.
 Deployment falling through = bad.
-Maybe that stuff will have been be good practice for graceful rolling in 2013.
+Maybe that stuff will have been be good practice for graceful rolling into the next year.

 I resolve to listen.
 One of my favorite things about military life is the number of people I have the chance to befriend, who, had I just stayed in my normal-pre-Army-Amy-circles, I would never have encountered.
 On the surface we have nothing in common.
 But if I just take 10 minutes I can see that these are the people who can teach me more than anyone else.
 The problem?
 I talk too much.
 And so this year I'm going to make a point to listen instead of talk -- and maybe they can teach me something I never would've expected.

 I resolve to serve, roll with it and listen.
 Let's do them together.